New studies are being added all the time – check back soon if you don’t see one available for your dog!

 Evaluating the Clinical Outcome of Dogs Diagnosed with T-cell Lymphoma

-Complete Title: Prognostication of Canine T-cell Lymphoma
+Scientific Title: Prognostication of Canine T-cell Lymphoma

 Study Investigator: Dr. Dorothee Bienzle